hanabeth/quote-gen/README.md

 # Quote Generator
-A small project I did since it's been awhile since I've done vanilla Javascript.
+A small project I did because it's been awhile since I've done vanilla Javascript.
 Back to the basics.

 ## About
 Ever dreamed of generating random, somewhat inspirational quotes with a click of a button?
 Well, I've got a treat for you!
 In the depths of the night I created this minimalist, unoriginal application with wisdom that may or may not be relevant to you.
 There is also functionality to share the tweet if the spirit so moves you.